Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/admin/topic.md

 Factors can be imported by file, there are several ways to import factors,

 - By structure file,
-	- TXT or CSV,
+	- CSV, or TXT in csv format,
-	- JSON
+	- JSON,
 - By instance data file,
-	- JSON
+	- JSON.

+:::caution
-:::caution Factors will be replaced by imported.
+Factors will be replaced by imported.
 :::

 #### Structure